rahin22/BeatifulSoup-Web-Scraper/README.md

 # BeatifulSoup-Web-Scraper
-To run the program download all files and simply run the pricetrackerapp.py file
+To run the program download all included files and run ```pip install -r requirements.txt ``` to install required packages in your console, than simply run the python file to get started.